 What about the “smart contract” family of coins?
 Smart contracts can be added as a layer in the tech stack so that Alexandria can offer the valuable features smart contracts offer, while avoiding risk to Alexandria’s core functions.
 This class of blockchain potentially adds overhead, complexity and/or risk (Eth, Lisk, etc), does not add features that are needed for Alexandria’s core function.

 Why not start a new blockchain for Alexandria?
 FLO already has all the benefits that could be gained from starting our “own” blockchain since it is functionally already “ours,” and starting a new blockchain has potential disadvantages.
 Key FLO developers are working on Alexandria and the creator of FLO is a supporter of the project.
 FLO and Alexandria are philosophically aligned in that FLO is committed to having transaction comments and immutable data stored on the blockchain, and Alexandria is committed to creating an immutable content index.

 FLO’s first block was mined in June 2013, giving it a longer history than many in the industry and there is a diverse base of community support.
 Because FLO and Alexandria share influential developers there is nothing to gain from starting a new blockchain, however there are potential losses.
-The risks of starting a new blockchain include: losing the reputation that a stable, immutable 2.5+ year blockchain offers and losing community support.
+The risks of starting a new blockchain include: losing the reputation that a stable, immutable many-year-old blockchain offers and losing community support.